 Register to pay National Insurance Contributions (NICs)

 As soon as you become self-employed, you must register to pay Class 2 NICs.
-For the 2014-15 tax year, you pay £2.75 per week (unless you expect to earn less than £5,885 during the tax year).
+For the 2018/19 tax year, you pay £2.95 per week if you are earning more than £6,205 or more.
 You will find an application form to pay Class 2 NICs by direct debit here.

-Check the latest tax rates and allowances on our tax rate page.
+More on the latest tax rates and allowances on tax rates page.

 Register to pay other types of tax